Sport in Europe: Field hockey

 Field hockey is from England and is one of the most popular sports in Western Europe, The Netherlands and Germany have been champions in both world cups, Belgium has also been champion in the men's tournament, Germany is the most recent champion in Men's Hockey World Cup and The Netherlands is the most recent champion in Women's Hockey World Cup.

 In the Olympics, Great Britain, The Netherlands and Germany have been champions in both tournaments, Spain has been the winner in the 1992 Women's tournament, Belgium is the most recent winner in the Men's tournament and The Netherlands is the most recent winner in the Women's tournament.

 Handball

-Handball is played professionally in several European countries.
+Handball is played professionally in many European countries.
 The European Handball Federation organizes continental competitions for men's and women's.
-European teams have dominated the IHF World Men's Handball Championship and have also won most editions of the IHF World Women's Handball Championship.
-Notable men's teams include Germany, France, Spain, Sweden, Denmark, Iceland, North Macedonia, Slovenia and Croatia, whereas Norway has dominated women's championships since the 2000s..
+European teams have dominated the IHF World Men's Handball Championship and have won all medals except one silver medal, and have also won most editions of the IHF World Women's Handball Championship.
+The top men's teams include France, Sweden, Denmark, Spain, Croatia and Germany.
+The top women's teams include Norway, Denmark and France.

-The EHF Champions League is the most important handball club competition for men's teams in Europe and involves the leading teams from the top European nations.
+The EHF Champions League and the EHF Women's Champions League is the most important handball club competitions for men's and women's teams in Europe and involves the leading teams from the top European nations.
+In the 21/22 season, the men's competition experienced a record viewership of 1.1 billion people across all streaming platforms around the world.
+While the 2024 European Championship saw more than 1 million people buying tickets to the competition.